chrisbodger/veincam2019/Administration/Communications/Feedback and Action Items from Audit 2.md

 * Decision log can now be accessed from the conops.
 * An introduction for the Veincam on the repo landing page has been added.

-## Action Items from Audit 1 Feedback
+## Action Items from Audit 2 Feedback
-* Hardware and Software to present in more laymans terms for next Audit to avoid technical confusion from the Audience.
+* Update Decision Log to align with Hardware enclosure decisions.
 * Break down requirements for high level milestones.
 * Until software is completed it is uncertain whether or not we will need two versions of the Veincam.
 * Clarify commercialization verification meaning.